 Managed Hosting is Not a Totally Hands Off Experience

 If you’re reading this and considering managed hosting as way to shirk off all the scary technical stuff – you might want to hold off that thought.
 With a managed server, you could still have access to all the server resources, likely via a user-friendly control panel.
 The range of features offered on each control panel may differ.

 However features that you can expect to see on a control panel include the ability to install new OS, change the root password, obtain server stats and real-time resource usage information, check network graphs and many more.

 In that sense, site owners would not be relinquishing control entirely and need not worry about the several working days it might take to get something done if you were to use a managed hosting service.
 The managed hosting service will provide you access to the things that matter.

-Managed Hosting will Bust the Budget!
+Managed Hosting might exceed your Budget!

 Within managed hosting itself, there are different price tiers depending on the hosting solutions being offered.
 One important distinction is the cost of managed hosting with a Virtual Private Server (VPS) versus a dedicated server.
 The latter comprises of a server that hosts your site only and is thus completely configurable.
 Naturally, this means the price of a dedicated server is significantly higher.

 Choosing a VPS as a form of managed hosting allows you to share the (server) space and the costs involved.
 Think of it as a Netflix account with multiple users.

 Within the VPS tier itself, you can also choose a plan that is customised to your needs.
 For example, there are three tiers of plans under A2Hosting.com.
 All three comprise of different levels of RAM, storage size and number of vCPUs.
 So even within managed hosting, you can still make sure that you get what you pay for, nothing more nor less.

 The eventual option that site or business owners go for hinges on a few factors: the technical expertise of your team, the response time that you would like to have in managing your server, the size of your company as well as costs.